mirix/approaches-to-diarisation/README.md

 1. Computes the embeddings for each segment with a [TitaNet](https://huggingface.co/nvidia/speakerverification_en_titanet_large) model.
 Alternatively, [ECAPA-TDNN](https://huggingface.co/speechbrain/spkrec-ecapa-voxceleb) can be used, but it yields somehow less accurate results.
 Note that in the first case you will need [NeMo](https://github.com/NVIDIA/NeMo) which is not compatible with the most recent Python.

-2. Computes all-versus-all consine distance matrices from the TitaNet embeddings with scipy (this code chunk in particular is so ugly and inefficient that would make van Rossum cry).
+2. Computes all-versus-all cosine distance matrices from the TitaNet embeddings with scipy (this code chunk in particular is so ugly and inefficient that would make van Rossum cry).

 3. Dimensionality reduction of the distance matrices with [UMAP](https://github.com/lmcinnes/umap).
 Even in cases where dimensionality reduction is not strictly required, I have observed that HDBSCAN works better with UMAP embeddings that it does on raw data.